BenWard/benward-web/jekyll/_posts/blog/2013/2013-01-13-free-ben-ward.md

 I worry about spending my birthday here.
 Not that it would be bad to, just that it's not what I expected to happen.

-I guess, while there's an excited twinkle at some of the opportunities in London—lunches in pubs, the architecture, parks, museums that I never visited before, Indian food and an amble supply of Crunchy Nut Cornflakes—the reality is that it isn't home any more.
+I guess, while there's an excited twinkle at some of the opportunities in London—lunches in pubs, the architecture, parks, museums that I never visited before, Indian food and an ample supply of Crunchy Nut Cornflakes—the reality is that it isn't home any more.
 I can pretend to live here, and that will be fun, but I can't pretend to recover and relax.
 Much of the mental wellbeing of being in the place where I'm settled will be deferred.

 “Home” is a weird concept now.
 I'll save that to write about another day.
 But regardless, here I am.
 I'm mostly happy, most of the time.
 And though the drinks are really very expensive, I'm resolute to make something fun out of this snafu.